 Earn a BSN Degree from CTU

-Colorado Technical University offers an RN-to-BSN program, as well as master’s degree in nursing.
+Colorado Technical University offers an RN-to-BSN program, as well as master’s nursing programs.
 The Bachelor of Science in Nursing degree program at Colorado Technical University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
 Learn more about CTU’s nursing degree programs.

 For important information about the educational debt, earnings, and completion rates of students who attended this program, go to www.coloradotech.edu/disclosures.
 CTU cannot guarantee employment or salary.
 Not all programs are available to residents of all states.
 Financial aid is available for those who qualify.